danieladeabah/da-dailytasks/README.md

 ## Overview

-**DailyTasks** is a task management application designed to help you organize and track your daily activities.
+**DailyTasks** s a task management application designed to help you organize and track your daily activities.
 This app uses Vue 3, Nuxt 3, and Node.js to provide a smooth, modern user experience.
 It features task creation, assignment, and progress tracking with subtasks.

 ## Key Features: